researchanddesire/public-lkbx-recovery/README.md

 This will revert all your local changes and restore the `.pio/build/production/firmware.bin` file.

+## Error: Not responding
+This is a class of errors which may include messages like the following:
-## Error: The port doesn't exist
+- `The port doesn't exist`
+- `Device reports readiness to read but returned no data`
+- `Serial data stream stopped: Possible serial noise or corruption.`
+- `A fatal error occurred: The chip stopped responding.`

+Typically this means some other process is using the serial port.

 - **Ensure no other program** is using the serial port.
-On Windows, you can check this in the Device Manager.
+Check all browers, IDE's and terminals.
+- **Make sure no pio processes** are running that might be using the serial port.
 - **Unplug and replug** the LKBX, or try a different USB port.
 - **Restart your computer** if the issue persists.
+- **If this fails**, Proceed to the next section.

 ## Error: Upload successful but LKBX still not working